randomkush/Tribute-Page/README.md

 # Tribute-Page
-Project to claim FCC certificate of Responsive Web Design
+Project to claim FCC certificate of Responsive Web Design.
+Tribute to Avicii.